Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

 in every case.
 This means the probability that Bob and Charlie guess both bits correctly is $\frac{1}{2}$ for all $\ell$ EPR pairs.
 Combining this with the probability they guess all other bits correctly, we get $2^{-k + \ell} \cdot 2^{-\ell} = 2^{-k}$ as desired. \end{proof}

-The strategy Bob and Charlie use is entirely different for the qubits that end up being bell-state pairs.
-It is no longer the case that Bob guesses $x$ if and only if Charlie guesses $z$.
-Now, Bob and Charlie will win only if they, by complete chance, measure the correct qubits.
+Bob and Charlie's strategy is entirely different for the qubits that end up being Bell-state pairs.
+While it still holds that Bob guesses $x$ iff Charlie guesses $z$, they will win only if their measurement outcome correctly describes the Bell-state pairs.

 Suppose after Bob and Charlie make their guesses, Alice tells Bob and Charlie if they have guessed correctly.
-If there are no bell state pairs, then Bob and Charlie know that their outputs are deterministic, so they can trust Alice's response.
-For example, if Alice plays the game for multiple rounds with the same $x$ and $z$, Bob and Charlie learn nothing new after the first round.
-However, if Alice tells Bob and Charlie they are incorrect $N$ consecutive rounds, then they only know their guess was actually incorrect with probability $N2^{-\ell}$.
+If there are no Bell state pairs, then Bob and Charlie know that their outputs are deterministic, so they can trust Alice's response.
+For example, if Alice plays the game for multiple rounds with the same $W$, $x$, and $z$, Bob and Charlie learn nothing new after the first round.
+However, if Alice tells Bob and Charlie they are incorrect $N$ consecutive rounds, they only know their guess was incorrect with probability $N2^{-\ell}$.
 This means Bob and Charlie gain less information from Alice's response as the number of entangled qubits increases.